MaiJi97/Leetcode/README.md

       3) Repeat step 3

    If have the possibility to visit a node repeatedly, will need to use a hashset to track if the node has already been visited. </br>
+   Condition to break the loop is usually when the queue becomes empty. </br>

    a.
 Level Order Traversal through Queue </br>